Aug 2023

 Interested in learning more?

-Check out our publications!Timothy Berkelbach is an Associate Professor in the Department of Chemistry at Columbia University.
+Check out our publications!Timothy Berkelbach is an Associate Professor in the Department of Chemistry at Columbia University and Senior Research Scientist and Co-Director of the Initiative for Computational Catalysis at the Flatiron Institute.
 He received his B.A. in physics and chemistry from NYU in 2009 and his Ph.D. in chemical physics from Columbia in 2014.
 From 2014 to 2016, he was a postdoctoral fellow in the Princeton Center for Theoretical Science, and from 2016 to 2018, he was a Neubauer Family Assistant Professor in the Department of Chemistry and the James Franck Institute at the University of Chicago.
 He moved to Columbia in 2019 and received tenure in 2022.
-From 2019 to 2022, he was also a Research Scientist in the Center for Computational Quantum Physics at the Flatiron Institute, where he is now a Visiting Scholar.
+From 2019 to 2022, he was also a Research Scientist in the Center for Computational Quantum Physics at the Flatiron Institute.

 2019 Presidential Early Career Award for Scientists and Engineers (PECASE)